que-es-y-como-empezar-con-react

 Advantages of React

-If React has become so popular, it must be because its use has some advantages that have earned it its fame (although there is also a certain luck factor).
+If React has become so popular, it’s because using it has some advantages that have earned it its fame (although there is also a certain luck factor).

 Some of them are,

-1. Easy learning: It has a very gentle initial learning curve, and its component-based approach is intuitive.
+1. Easy to learn: It has a very gentle initial learning curve, and its component-based approach is intuitive.

-2. Performance: Thanks to the Virtual DOM, React can efficiently update the user interface (almost always 🤭)
+2. Performance: Thanks to the Virtual DOM, React is able to update the user interface efficiently (almost always 🤭)

-3. Active community: React has a huge and active community, which means you’ll have a wealth of resources, tutorials, and libraries available.
+3. Active community: React has a huge and active community, which means you’ll have a vast amount of resources, tutorials, and libraries available.

-It also has certain disadvantages, such as bundle size, the complexity of mastering it, or that it “hides” the standard and replaces it with its own ecosystem.
+It also has certain disadvantages, such as bundle size, mastering it can be complicated, or that it “hides” the standard and replaces it with its own ecosystem.
 But…

-However, despite its initial simplicity, mastering React completely can be complicated.
-Moreover, it is constantly evolving (which is good).
+However, despite its initial simplicity, mastering React completely can be difficult.
+Furthermore, it is constantly evolving (which is good).

-So whether you want to learn how to use it, improve your skills, or update yourself because you were stuck on a version from “who knows when,” you can keep reading the course.
+So whether you want to learn how to use it, improve your skills, or update yourselves because you got stuck on a version from “who knows when”, you can continue reading the course.